 - Meet your workout buddy.
 If you don’t have one, now is a great time to find one.
 Find someone that you can be accountable to and make sure you’re getting yourself to the gym.

 - Try a home workout.
 It’s okay to stay in if you can’t seem to get yourself to the gym; there are plenty of things you can do at home to keep yourself fit.
 Some ideas are pushups, lunges, squats, planks, and going for a run.

 - Get up early to get it done.
 If you get your workout done in the morning, you won’t have to think about it the rest of the day!
 Then once you get out of work and it’s dark, you can just go home and relax.

 - Try something new.
 This is a great time to try a class or something that you haven’t done before.
 Try new group fitness class or meet with a health fitness instructor to get a fresh and new personal workout plan.

 - Keep yourself accountable.
 Check it off in your calendar, put your plan on the fridge, or track your workout in the NIFS app to keep yourself focused on what you need to be doing and create your own accountability.

 Whatever it may be for you, find that one thing that keeps you clicking along.
 You will have to indulge at some point over the next month and half in something that you may have not normally ingested, and if you keep up the workouts, it’s okay!
 It’s all about discipline during these holiday months, but do your best to keep yourself on track in your exercise to limit the workout blues!

 If your looking for a new challenge in the new year consider registering for the NIFS Mini-Marathon & 5k Training Program that starts in January.
 We can help you train for any race you want to accomplish in the spring!
 Click below to fine out more information!

-This blog was written by Amanda Bireline, Fitness Center Manger.
-To read more about the NIFS bloggers, click here.
+This blog was written by Amanda Bireline, Health Fitness Specialist.
+To find out more about the NIFS bloggers, click here.